BruceRoyce/int_kittl/README.md

 getInitialObjects() : ObjectData[]
 ```

+#### Remedy to problem 2

-If the objects initilliser was indexed, looping through the objects to find the object_id was eliminated.
+I updated the objects initilliser to be indexed by the `object.id`, looping through the entire objects each time to find the object_id was eliminated.

 For better understanding, please see bellow: